-Post-Traumatic Stress Disorder, or PTSD, is a psychiatric disorder than can occur following the experience or witnessing of life-threatening events such as military combat, natural disasters, terrorist incidents, serious accidents, or violent personal assaults like rape.
+Post-Traumatic Stress Disorder, or PTSD, is a psychiatric disorder that can occur following the experience or witnessing of life-threatening events such as military combat, natural disasters, terrorist incidents, serious accidents, or violent personal assaults like rape.
 People who suffer from PTSD often relive the experience through nightmares and flashbacks, have difficulty sleeping, and feel detached or estranged.
 These symptoms can be severe enough and last long enough to significantly impair the person's daily life.
 PTSD is marked by clear biological changes as well as psychological symptoms.
 PTSD is complicated by the fact that it frequently occurs in conjunction with related disorders such as depression, substance abuse, problems of memory and cognition, and other problems of physical and mental health.
 The disorder is also associated with impairment of the person's ability to function in social or family life, including occupational instability, marital problems and divorces, family discord, and difficulties in parenting.

-National Center for PTSD, VA Boston Healthcare System 150 South Huntington Avenue (116B-2), Boston, MA 02130 (857) 364-4145 www.ncptsd.org or Vet Centers (see above for a complete listing)
+National Center for PTSD

+VA Boston Healthcare System 150 South Huntington Avenue (116B-2) Boston, MA 02130 Tel: 857-364-4145 www.ncptsd.org or Vet Centers (see Vet Centers beginning on page 20 for the center nearest you.)